tcnksm/boot2kubernetes/README.md

 $ boot2k8s destroy
 ```

-This command will destroy kubernetes container started by `boot2k8s`.
-Not only that but also remove containers which are started by kubernetes (will ask you confirmation).
+This command will destroy kubernetes containers started by `boot2k8s`.
+Not only that but also remove containers which are started by kubernetes (will ask confirmation).

 ## Install